cscjjk/cscjjk.github.io/index.md

 ## Ongoing projects
   1. I am looking for more applications of my technique for solving the polygon inclusion problems.
-  2. I am attracted by some open problems in game theory and will study them recently.
-  I am particularly interested in cooperation and competition between multiple players.
+  2. I am  interested in cooperation and competition between multiple players.
   3. I am trying to extend the results given in my PhD. dissertation to the 3d case.
-  4. I am working on several geometric optimization problems.

 ## Selected honors
-    2002  Gold medal in China National Olympiad in Informatics 2003  Gold medal in China National Olympiad in Informatics 2005  Champion of ACM/ICPC regional contest, Chengdu (as the team leader)
+    2002  Gold medal in the China National Olympiad in Informatics 2003  Gold medal in the China National Olympiad in Informatics 2005  Champion of ACM/ICPC regional contest, Chengdu (as the team leader)
-    2006  19-th place of ACM/ICPC word finals (as the team leader)
+    2006  19th place in the ACM/ICPC world finals (as the team leader)

 ## Services

-  I was/am a program committee of
+  I was/am a PC member of
     - AAMAS'21
     - AAMAS'22
     - COCOON 2022